pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/stack.md

 Stack outputs respect secret annotations and are encrypted appropriately.
 If a stack contains any secret values, their plaintext values will not be shown by default.
 Instead, they will be displayed as secret in the CLI.
 Pass `--show-secrets` to `pulumi stack output` to see the plaintext value.

-## Getting the Current Stack Programmatically
+## Getting the current stack programmatically

 The {{< pulumi-getstack >}} function gives you the currently deploying stack, which can be useful in naming, tagging, or accessing resources.